Nov. 20, Transgender Remembrance Day

 Remembrance Day, Nov.
 20

 Unitarian Universalist communities are invited to honor Transgender Day of Remembrance (TDOR), a day born from trans communities themselves, created to mourn and remember those whose lives were taken by anti-trans violence.
-UUA holds an online Transgender Day Of Remembrance service on November 20 of each year.
-This service is for Trans people, by Trans people — a sacred space for remembrance, grief, and connection in shared community.
-Click here for more information about this year’s service.
+UUA holds an online Transgender Day Of Remembrance service on November 20 each year.
+This service is for trans people, by trans people — a sacred space for remembrance, grief, and connection in shared community.